smuldesign/ShareDataNodemcu/README.md

 # Share Data Between Nodemcu's

-A manual how to connect data from 1 nodemcu with other nodemcu's with Wifi and Adafruit.
+This is a manual how you can sent data from nodemcu to nodemcu with adafruit feeds.